Introduction

 - Investigation cost baselining via Specialist Working Groups at senior Institute Level (e.g. Royal College of Pathology, Royal Institute of Ophthalmology) via the NIHR Costing Models Working Group

-- NHS Inflator value from NHSE of 2% PA used to inflate investigation costs on an annual basis.
+- NHS Inflator value from NHSE used to inflate investigation costs on an annual basis.

 National tariff workbooks within a single Excel file.
 Contains data for the following: